mckinsey/vizro/vizro-core/docs/pages/user_guides/filters.md

 - add the [`Filter`][vizro.models.Filter] model into the `controls` argument of the [`Page`][vizro.models.Page] model
 - configure the `column` argument, which denotes the target column to be filtered

 By default, all components on a page with such a `column` present will be filtered.
-The selector type will be chosen automatically based on the target column, a dropdown for categorical data, a range slider for numerical data.
+The selector type will be chosen automatically based on the target column, e.g. a dropdown for categorical data or a range slider for numerical data.

 !!! example "Basic Filter"
     === "app.py"